Welcome to Rhode Island - Blackstone Valley

 Visitors are invited to see the region from the vantage point of serene, shady cruises aboard the riverboat Blackstone Valley Explorer.
 Pawtucket is also home to the Pawtucket Red Sox, the AAA farm club of the Boston Red Sox.
 Summer evening games at the intimate McCoy Stadium are inexpensive, and the atmosphere is reminiscent of watching the ball game in a quieter, simpler time.
 More fun for kids and people who love beautiful old things is the historic carousel at Slater Memorial Park in Pawtucket.

-- Bird Biology and Field Excursions - Bristol, RI
+- Sea Glass Jewelry and Ornaments - Bristol, RI